The Functions of the Executive: Part II

 The book's second part concerns "The Theory and Structure of Formal Organizations."

 Pages 65–81 contain Chapter VI, "The Definition of Formal Organization."
 In the chapter, Barnard defines "formal organization" twice as "a system of consciously coordinated activities or forces of two or more persons."
 The chapter outlines how Barnard developed the definition and explains that the concept of organization is abstract.
 It specifies that a formal organization is a certain kind of a "cooperative system," a "complex of physical, biological, personal, and social components which are in a specific systematic relationship by reason of the cooperation of two or more persons for at least one definite end.".

-He explains that formal organization differs from other cooperative systems in that roles are formalized so as to contribute to the coordinated activities of the organization as a whole, through its participation of members, and that this is not a requirement in other types of cooperative systems.
+Chapter VI further explains that formal organization differs from other cooperative systems in that roles are formalized so as to contribute to the coordinated activities of the organization as a whole, through its participation of members, and that this is not a requirement in other types of cooperative systems.

 Chapter VII, "The Theory of Formal Organization" on pages 82–95, sets forth the three elements necessary for organizations: "(1) communication; (2) willingness to serve; and (3) common purpose."
 Barnard suggests both: (1) that an organization that cannot accomplish its purpose cannot survive, and (2) that an organization that accomplishes its purpose has no reason for existence.
 Therefore, organizations are constantly adopting new purposes.

 Chapter VIII, "The Structure of Complex Formal Organizations" (pages 96–113), concerns the relationship of "superior" to "subordinate" organizations, the growth of organizations, and the relationship of small working "unit organizations" to "executive organizations" within complex formal organizations.

 In Chapter IX, "Informal Organizations and Their Relation to Formal Organizations" (pages 114–123), Barnard states that formal organizations coexist with informal organizations (groups of people who interact with each other outside a formal organizational structure).
 Benefits of informal organizations include the promotion of communication, cohesiveness, and self-respect.